andll/bftd/README.md

 # Running bftd on the real cluster

-This section gives guidance on how to setup bftd in a real cluster.
+This section gives guidance on how to setup bftd on a real cluster.

 The process of setting up bftd consists of two steps:

-- Generating genesis file and configs for your chain (new-chain command).
+* **Step #1**: Generating genesis file and configs for your chain (new-chain command).
 This step will generate configuration files for each node locally, it is useful for running a testnet, but since all the keys are generated on a single machine, a different process should be used for production networks.
-- Deploying configuration files to the machines and running bftd.
+* **Step #2**: Deploying configuration files to the machines and running bftd.

 You need to know IP addresses of validators ahead of time.
 To bootstrap your testnet you can run the following command locally: